Max Auschnitt: Second trial and August coup

 Also in early 1944, Auschnitt was reportedly dragged into the power struggles within the Communist Party—assisting Emil Bodnăraș in ousting its disgraced general secretary, Ștefan Foriș.
-He eventually caught news that Nazi envoys wanted him included in what was to be the final stage of Holocaust crimes in Romania.
+He eventually caught news that Nazi envoys wanted him targeted in what was to be the final stage of Holocaust crimes in Romania.
 One report additionally suggests that he was briefly held at a concentration camp in Hungary.
 Aviator Matei Ghika-Cantacuzino, who was Auschnitt's personal friend, agreed to fly him into Allied territory.
 They used Ghika's Heinkel He 111, which had been ordered to Ianca.
 The flight, which landed in British Cyprus on June 15, 1944, also transported businessmen Alexandru Racotă and Radu Hurmuzescu.
 In British records, their group was code-named "Yardam", and Auschnitt was "Cocoon".

 Their escape served to prepare the anti-fascist coup of August 23.
 Auschnitt had brought with him messages sent by PNȚ leader Iuliu Maniu, agreeing to Antonescu's overthrow, as well as a letter from Pătrășcanu.
 Protected by the Royal Air Force, Ghika then flew his passengers to Aleppo, where they met Maniu's liaison, Constantin Vișoianu.
 Auschnitt was then transported to Egypt, as he and Hurmuzescu still had to be screened by Security Intelligence Middle East, as potential Nazi spies.
 This referred to their links with Tester, which, Auschnitt convincingly explained, had reaped humanitarian benefits for Romanian Jews.
 Auschnitt was released at Cairo, but his "lavishness with money" remained a point of contention for the remainder of his stay.
 On July 5, a military court of the Third Romanian Army issued warrants for all fugitives.
 Auschnitt was charged with defection to the enemy and instigating desertion.
 He was then tried in absentia, and sentenced to death; the same verdict was pronounced against Ghika.

 During the coup, Auschnitt's car was reportedly borrowed by Pătrășcanu, who used it to transport Groza out of Deva.
 Immediately following these events, Auschnitt sent letters home demanding that Antonescu aide Valentin Georgescu face punishment for his wartime activities.
 He also asked to purchase the archives captured from Antonescu's spy chief, Eugen Cristescu, which included minute details on communist networks active in Romania.
 Signaling his anticipation of a communist takeover, Auschnitt "mapped out a plan of action", including the creation of a pro-capitalist "information service within the workers' world".
 In September, the United States Army Air Forces flew him back to Bucharest, where he was awarded protection by the Allied Commission, and allowed to assist in reconstruction.
 His 1940 trial was again up for review in November, when another court confirmed his innocence.
 In December, Nicolae Rădescu took over as prime minister, noting with alarm that Auschnitt had resumed his conflict with Malaxa, to the point of paralyzing Romania's transport industry.
 That same month, when he founded a Swiss Balkan Finance and Trading Company, Auschnitt was registered as residing on Câmpineanu Street, 2.
 He and Malaxa both entered a new Masonic Lodge, called Lanțul de Unire, where, in 1945, they initiated Hulubei.